stac47/stac47.github.io/_posts/2022-07-03-git-revert-rebase.markdown

 ```

 We merge and we also add a new commit on top of `main` because before you
-discovered you introduced a bug, someone also pushed a commit (or marged
+discovered you introduced a bug, someone also pushed a commit (or merged
 another topic branch).

 ```sh